 Choose your strategy: raise prices or lower costs

 You have three options to lower your food cost.
-Often a combination works best:
+Often a combination works better than going all-in on one approach:

 Seafood pasta, current situation: